LucasChaves12/fullstack-challenge/README.md

 To run the backend server, follow these steps:

-1. Navigate to the `backend` folder: cd backend
+1. Navigate to the `backend` folder: cd ./backend

 2. Install dependencies using npm install